 If tax refund money is fraudulently deposited into a customer’s bank account, the account holder should report the fraudulent deposit to the bank for investigation.

 Place a Fraud Alert on Your Credit Report

-If the stolen check contained your personal information or you believe may be a victim of identity theft, you can also place a fraud alert on your credit report by contacting the three major credit bureaus:
+If the stolen check contained your personal information or you suspect identity theft, you can also place a fraud alert on your credit report by contacting the three major credit bureaus: